 Jawaharlal Nehru Stadium Kochi, locally known as Kaloor International Stadium is an international stadium situated in Kochi, Kerala.
-It is the third largest stadium in India next to Eden Gardens and Salt Lake stadium, Kolkata.
+It is the third largest stadium in India next to Eden Gardens and Salt Lake Stadium, Kolkata.
 It can hold up to 70,000 spectators.
 It was built by the Kerala government in association with the GCDA (Greater Cochin Development Authority) in 1996.

 It was constructed mainly for football matches.
 But now it is one of the favorite venues for International cricket matches.
-The large ground is also used for many social, cultural and political meetings and exhibitions.
+The large ground is also used for many social, cultural, and political meetings and exhibitions.

 The first International match held in Jawaharlal Nehru Stadium Kochi was the Nehru Trophy football tournament in 1997.
 The first international cricket match held here was between India and Australia in 1998.
-The stadium is well equipped for playing in the night with modern floodlights.
+The stadium is well equipped for playing in night with modern floodlights.

 Stadium Road, Kaloor, Kochi, Kerala 682020